Skip to main content

 2. Pre-negotiations - Tribal and federal negotiation teams review and discuss issues identified during the planning phase

-3. Negotiations - Tribal and federal negotiation teams determine and agree upon the terms and provisions of the tribe's compact and funding agreement
+3. Negotiations - Tribal and federal negotiation teams determine and agree upon the terms and provisions of the Tribe's compact and financial agreement

 4. Post-negotiations - Negotiating tribe becomes a Self-Governance Tribe and a participant in the TSGP